galsci/mapsims/docs/models.rst

 ``mapsims`` has 2 classes that derive from ``PrecomputedAlms``:

 * :py:class:`SOPrecomputedCMB` provides a specific naming convention tailored to the Simons Observatory simulations that are already available
-* ``SOStandalonePrecomputedCMB`` is useful to simulate CMB only maps, in this case it is wasteful to use PySM because it first creates a map and then performs other 2 spherical harmonics transforms to apply the beam smoothing.
+* :py:class:`SOStandalonePrecomputedCMB` is useful to simulate CMB only maps, in this case it is wasteful to use PySM because it first creates a map and then performs other 2 spherical harmonics transforms to apply the beam smoothing.
 This class instead keeps the input in spherical harmonics domain, first applies the beam and then returns a map.
-The `simulate(ch)` method gets a channel object and returns a map already convolved with the channel's beam.
+The :py:meth:`SOStandalonePrecomputedCMB.simulate(ch)` method gets a channel object and returns a map already convolved with the channel's beam.

 Available Cosmic Microwave Background simulations
 =================================================